After-Shock/Cloudbox-wiki/FAQ.md

 Note: You may be able to modify Cloudbox to use another cloud storage provider (see [here](https://rclone.org/commands/rclone_mount/)), but that will be on you to setup yourself with no support from us.

+## Why does Cloudbox use a user specified network called "cloudbox" instead of bridge?

+(1) keeps all Cloudbox containers organized under one network; and (2), bridge network does not support aliases.

 ## Unrar module fails to install during the Common Role step